 Most of the time, people don’t just make a buying decision based on price.
-When they say, they want a good deal usually means the prospect need to see value in the money they pay for your product or service.
+When they say, they want a good deal usually means the prospect needs to see value in the money they pay for your product or service.
 Understanding what your competitors are doing and some win-loss analysis to know why you lost business enables you to revise your value proposition.
-You may have the best product in the world, but if you don’t tell your customer what you can offer to them, they will not pick you especially if your competitor has a clearly defined value.
-That said it’s important to not frequently change your value proposition just because one prospect dislikes a particular thing.
+You may have the best product in the world, but if you don’t tell your customer what you can offer to them, they will not pick you, especially if your competitor has a clearly defined value.
+That said, it’s important to not frequently change your value proposition just because one prospect dislikes a particular thing.
 Yes, look at the situation and when you see patterns look at how you can do better.

 Then develop a relationship management structure to encourage you to get to know your customers inside out.
 So you will see before it’s too late what they think about you and why they like working with you.
 A stable business built on solid relationships.

 Pay attention to your branding when trying to shift up a gear against your competitor.
 Ensure it’s relevant and attractive to the sector you work in.
 Attracting the wrong targets in the first place is a waste of time and money and will result in losing more business than gaining.